 DARE takes safety extremely seriously and is the reason why we have been able to build up the reputation that we have as an organisation.
 The SRP Project is quite flexible in all regards except for the engine, which our qualified Safety Board will produce most of.

 This year, for the first time, we will be including a nozzle design module.
 Your team will be allowed to design its own nozzle, given that it is within a few parameters set by our Safety Board.

 There will be a production on session for making the engine casing though that you will be part off, and pending arrangements with the Safety Board, you may be able to get permission to join one of the fuel casting sessions.
 We normally build a batch for testing in the Autumn that are tested on campus that you may also come and watch.

 Naturally, once you join our propulsion teams in the later years, you’ll be able to design your own engines.

 The SRP project is open to all university and HBO students in Delft.
 It’s specifically geared towards first-year bachelor students, or second-year students building a more complicated rocket, perhaps to try some new technology.
 But even as a Master student in Mathematics or Business you are more than welcome to apply.

 Documentation and Lectures are in English, but we’ll assign your group a Dutch-speaking mentor if you prefer.

 When does the SRP Start?

 The SRP project runs as a half-year project, starting around January and ending in the launch day around May.
-There’s a kickoff drink (borrel) in December where we will introduce you to the projects and show you some of the stuff that we work on.
+There’s a recruitment drink (borrel) on Wednesday December 18th where we will introduce you to the projects and show you some of the stuff that we work on.